-Chief among these was William Denny, who in 1814 built the Marjory as a rival to Henry Bell's Comet: she would become the first steamship to cross the English Channel.
+Chief among these was William Denny, who in 1814 built the Marjory as a rival to Burgh of Dumbarton commissioned a town planning scheme that anticipated Henry Bell's Comet: she would become the first steamship to cross the English the Alexandria Bypass; sizeable municipal housing schemes at Bellsmyre and Channel.
 Three of the patriarch's sons formed William Denny and Brothers in 1844, the company building over 1,500 ships (including the tea-clipper Cutty Sark), until closing in 1963.
 In so doing, they secured for themselves a place in history as the best-remembered of the Dumbarton shipbuilders (of which at one time there were around forty).
-Famed for the manufacture of iron-hulled ships, boilers and engines, the Denny family would also gift Levengrove Park to the town in 1885, create a model housing suburb at Knoxland Square (in collaboration with the Dumbarton Building Society), build a shipyard workers' community of two-storey flatted houses at Dennystown (now largely gone), and finance a ship model experiment tank at the Leven Shipyard (the first of its type built in Britain).
+Famed for the manufacture of iron-hulled ships, boilers and engines, the Denny family would also gift Levengrove Park to the town in 1885, create a model housing suburb at Knoxland Square (in collaboration with the Dumbarton Building Society), build a shipyard workers' community of twostorey flatted houses at Dennystown (now largely gone), and finance a shipmodel experiment tank at the Leven Shipyard (the first of its type built in Britain).
 Individually, they commissioned at least five of the most significant houses built on the high ground of Kirktonhill west of the town centre.